Richmond’s luck runs out against Providence, which seems to be pretty good

 Providence’s length rattled the Spiders, who were a woeful 1 for 22 from three-point range.
 The Friars eliminated Richmond’s crafty point guard, Jacob Gilyard, as an offensive threat.
 The five-year starter scored just four points.
 He missed seven shots — including six from three-point range — before he made his first basket, a jump shot with 13:26 remaining.

 Richmond finished the game with 39.6 percent shooting, mostly relying on the production of Nathan Cayo (18 points) and Grant Golden (10) around the rim.
-Richmond’s leading scorer this season, Tyler Burton, only scored five points on 1-of-8 shooting.
+Richmond’s leading scorer this season, Tyler Burton, scored only five points on 1-for-8 shooting.

 Richmond has a history of upsetting opponents as a double-digit seed in the NCAA tournament.
 The Spiders have reached the Sweet 16 twice — as a No. 13 seed in 1988 and as a No. 12 seed in 2011.
 This season, the Spiders needed four wins in four days to earn an automatic bid through the Atlantic 10 tournament, and their March fortune ran out in this lopsided game.

 Both Richmond and Providence tout the experience of their players as a strength.
-The Spiders’ crew of starters have logged thousands of minutes together at Richmond.
+The Spiders’ crew of starters has logged thousands of minutes together at Richmond.
 For the fifth- and sixth-year players, their careers ended with a long-awaited NCAA tournament appearance, the school’s first since 2011, and then the disappointment in the second round.

 The Friars feel connected by their paths that, for some, started elsewhere.
 They combine with other standouts who arrived at Providence out of high school to form a team that is “much greater than its individual parts,” Cooley said.
 And they play with an edge, leaning into pessimism from outsiders that other coaches might try to ignore.

-“We're still here,” Cooley said.
-“And it's a testament to their emotional maturity, and their physical talent that was doubted.”
+“We’re still here,” Cooley said.
+“And it’s a testament to their emotional maturity and their physical talent that was doubted.”

-The Friars are 11-2 in games decided by five points or fewer, and they’ve won all three of their overtime games this season.
+The Friars are 11-2 in games decided by five points or fewer, and they have won all three of their overtime games this season.
 Ken Pomeroy’s analytics-based metrics consider the Friars the luckiest among 358 Division I programs.
 The players instead credit their poise and late-game execution — not just a charmed existence.
-Even with just five losses so far this season, “people look at us like we’re bad,” Reeves said before his team’s first tournament game against No. 13 South Dakota State, which became a popular upset pick.
+Even with just five losses this season, “people look at us like we’re bad,” Reeves said before his team’s first tournament game against No. 13 South Dakota State, which became a popular upset pick.
 “People can’t fathom what we did this year.”

 The Friars have shrugged off these slights.
-In response on Saturday, they offered an electric offensive outing while terrorizing Richmond on the other end.
+In response Saturday, they offered an electric offensive outing while terrorizing Richmond on the other end.
 It was a complete performance, and during a brief stoppage with just over a minute to go, Reeves turned to the crowd and said: “Sweet 16, that’s luck?
 Come on, bro.”